flux-wrk/gradientboost/README.md

   --model 		Name of saved model file

 ./gradientboost eval
   --data      Model file for a classifier
   --target    Target label
   --model     Name of model file to test (if no model given, assuming evaluation of model trained in 'fit' subcommand)
 ```

-Parameters explanation:
-- `--train` - path to train dataset.
-Last column treated as categorial label for now.
-- `--test` - path to test dataset in CSV format.
-- `--tree-depth` or `--d` - depth of tree.
-- `--learning-rate` or `--l` - learning rate.
-Make no effect now, but this will be changed soon.
-- `--num-trees` or `--n` - count of trees in ensemble.
+You can combine training and evaluation in one run.
+You also can use `--nthreads` option to control concurrency level (uses all cpu cores by default).

 ### Implementation details
 This library (obviously) implements gradient boosting over decision trees.
 In current implementation we use oblivious decision trees with histograms for "fast" training.